To submit your application, you will need to provide us with one set of certified copies, one set of plain copies and your signed application form.

 Current processing times for applications for German citizenship have risen considerably due to the worldwide increase in applications.
 They also vary according to the kind of application and the complexity of each individual case.
 There is therefore currently no such thing as a normal processing time.
-The average processing time, however, will be approximately two years.

 Copies of UK naturalisation certificates and further useful information can be found on the website of the UK National Archives.